You can customise the fonts used across your platform to better align with your branding. Fonts can be set for both headings and body text.

 Font files in

-Navigate to: Control → Content → Assets
+Navigate to Control > Content > Assets

-Upload your custom font file(s) (.ttf, .otf, .woff, or .woff2).
+Upload your custom font file(s)

-@font-face
+@font-face {font-family: platform-name;

-src: url(URL TO YOUR HEADING FONT);
+src: url(URL TO YOUR FONT);

 }